flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/FlytConsole.rst

 **Accelerometer Calibration**
-Hold the device steady in all the six directions( x, -x, y, -y, z, -z) for sometime.
-You will be notified when the current orientation is detected and calibration begins for that orientation.
+Hold the drone steady in all the six directions( x, -x, y, -y, z, -z) for sometime.
+You will be notified when the current orientation is detected and when calibration begins for that orientation.
 Keep steady till you are notified to change to a new direction.

 **Gyroscope Calibration**
-Keep the device steady without movement in a single state till the calibration ends.
+Keep the drone steady without movement in a single state till the calibration ends.
 You will be notified when the calibration ends.

 **Magnetometer Calibration**
-This is similar to Accelerometer Calibration with an additional step of rotating the system in vertical axis in every orientation thereby covering all six directions.
+This is similar to Accelerometer Calibration with an additional step of rotating the drone in vertical axis in every orientation thereby covering all six directions.

 **Level calibration**
-Keep the device steady in flat position on a leveled surface or the floor.
+Keep the drone steady in flat position on a leveled surface on the floor.

 Parameters need to be saved and autopilot is to be rebooted by clicking on the Reboot button.